A "Book Of Life"|

 January 26, 1999|

 There are different types of intelligences.
 One thing the really really smart do is discuss intelligence.
-I must say the stuff in that there preceding url leaves me highly confused.
+I must say the stuff in their forums leaves me highly confused.
 Why, of course, that's because I ain't that smart.
 But I can say I really like being in my own head.
 Some of the people who belong to the ultra ultra high intelligence societies feel drawn to them because without them, they have no one who understands them.
 I would hate to be that 'smart'.
 I would hate not being able to make myself plain to the common person on the street.
 That's when smartness becomes almost a handicap.
 I'm truly glad I'm not gifted in that sort of way.
 (Or maybe I am, and you can't understand a friggen' thing I say?
 Hmmmm.)
 At any rate, it's nice here in my head.
 That's all that really matters, in the long run.

 January 27, 1999|